DarkMukke/terraform-provider-garage/README.md

 **Schema:**

+- `id` (Optional, String) - The access key ID.
+If provided along with `secret_access_key`, the key will be imported with predefined credentials.
+If not provided, one will be generated.
+Changing this forces a new resource.
 - `name` (Optional, String) - A human-friendly name for the access key
+- `secret_access_key` (Optional, String, Sensitive) - The secret access key.
+If provided along with `id`, the key will be imported with predefined credentials.
+If not provided, one will be generated.
+Changing this forces a new resource.

 **Computed Attributes:**

-- `id` (String) - The access key ID
+- `id` (String) - The access key ID (computed when not provided)
-- `secret_access_key` (String, Sensitive) - The secret access key (only available on creation)
+- `secret_access_key` (String, Sensitive) - The secret access key (computed when not provided, only available on creation)

+**Important Notes:**
+- **Importing Keys**: To import a key with predefined credentials, both `id` and `secret_access_key` must be provided together.
+Providing only one will result in an error.
+- **Auto-generation**: When neither `id` nor `secret_access_key` are provided, Garage will automatically generate both values.
-**Note:** The secret access key is only returned when the key is created.
-It's not available via the API after creation, so it won't be populated when importing an existing key.
+- **Secret Availability**: The secret access key is only returned when the key is created.
+It's not available via the API after creation, so it won't be populated when using Terraform's `import` command to import an existing key.
+- **Immutability**: Both `id` and `secret_access_key` are immutable.
+Changing either value will force the creation of a new resource.

 #### `garage_bucket_permission`